atulbharati/IBM-Machine-Learning-with-Python/README.md

 You load a historical dataset from previous loan applications, clean the data, and apply different classification algorithms on the data.
 You are expected to use the following algorithms to build your models:

--k-Nearest Neighbour
+  - k-Nearest Neighbors
--Decision Tree
+  - Decision Tree
--Support Vector Machine
+  - Support Vector Machine
--Logistic Regression
+  - Logistic Regression

 The results are reported as the accuracy of each classifier, using the following metrics when these are applicable:
--Jaccard Index
+  - Jaccard Index
--F1-score
+  - F1-score
--Log Loss
+  - Log Loss